st-tech/gatling-operator/docs/build-guide.md

 # How to build and run Gatling Operator

-This is the guide for how to build Gatling Operator from source code.
-And run sample in your local environment.
+This guide explains how to build Gatling Operator from its source code and run a sample in your local environment.
 In this guide, we use makefile to build and run Gatling Operator.

 - [How to build and run Gatling Operator](#how-to-build-and-run-gatling-operator)